-Every developer knows the feeling: you make a change that should work, but for some reason, it doesn’t.
-This is the story of one such recent interaction with the Gemini CLI, where a seemingly simple task—making sure cover images appeared everywhere—turned into a fascinating debugging journey that led us deep into the theme’s CSS.
+Every person who works with computers knows this feeling: you make a change that should work, but it doesn’t.
+This is a story about one of those times.
+I was working with the Gemini CLI on a seemingly simple problem: making sure the main picture (the “cover image”) for my blog posts showed up on all pages.
+This turned into a fun little mystery that led us to look deep into the website’s code.

-The goal was straightforward.
-I wanted the cover images for my blog posts to be visible on all list pages, including the homepage, category pages, and tag pages.
-Initially, they were only showing up on the homepage.
+My goal was simple.
+I wanted the cover images for my blog posts to show up on all the pages that list my posts, like the homepage, category pages, and tag pages.
+At first, they were only showing up on the homepage.

 cover: